 Most of the great horror directors of the ’70s and ’80s grew up watching as many Westerns as they did horror pictures, if not more.
 John Carpenter has been one of the most outspoken about how he had gotten into the film industry to make Westerns.
 But by the time he had gotten in, they weren’t being made anymore.

 Westerns had coincidentally disappeared when horror boomed to mainstream popularity toward the end of the ‘70s.
 But for many filmmakers, it had proven to be in their blood.
-And so it’s no surprise that the hybrid genre of Western horror was born.
+And so it’s no surprise that the hybrid genre of western horror was born.

 Starring such genre heavy hitters as James Earl Jones and Brad Dourif, this VHS-era anthology remains sadly obscure.
-Jones is an on-edge bounty hunter and Dourif is a meek attorney.
+Jones is an on-edge bounty hunter and Dourif, a meek attorney.
 They cross paths, become unlikely travel companions, and wind up swapping stories in order to scare the other.
 Far and away the best tale involves a very strange pregnancy.

-Imagine if Tremors 4: The Legend Begins had a marginally larger budget and a lot more time and effort put into it and that’s basically what The Burrowers is.
+Imagine if Tremors 4: The Legend Begins had a slightly larger budget and a lot more time and effort put into it and that’s basically what The Burrowers is.
 This is a unique, surprisingly violent and even more surprisingly sincere take on a low budget monster movie.
 It feels like so much more, even though it technically isn’t.